elliot-nelson/7tonshark/content/posts/github-actions-string-operations.md

 draft: true
 ---

-Expressions in GitHub Actions pipelines have some gaps that can make simple things rather frustrating.
+Expressions in GitHub Actions pipelines have some gaps that can make simple operations rather frustrating.
 I've been bitten more than once while attempting to _concatenate a string_, or _join an array of strings_.
-Here's some string operations tips to add to your toolbox.
+Here's some string operations tips to add to your Actions toolbox.

 ## Concatenating several strings